 A bonnie vista is a beautiful view.
 It is also my grandmother's name.
 She lived to be 99 years old.
-That is a long time looking forward, but I think looking back, that is not much time.
+That is a long time looking forward but looking back it is not much time.
 She once said to me, "It went by faster than I thought."

-For some reason, I spent almost a week alone with my grandparents one summer.
+By some unknown blessing from the hand of almighty God Himself, I spent almost a week alone with my grandparents one summer.
 Every single day, as soon as I had breakfast, I could go to the barn.
 I could ride the horses as much as I wanted.
 It was the best consecutive run of days in my entire childhood!
-It was my father's cow horse, a sorrel mare, that I rode.
+It was my father's chestnut cow horse that I rode.
 I loved the red horse and she loved me.
-It was nothing to the big working mare to carry a skinny little girl around in the pasture behind the barn, or on the dirt road following the bend of the Little Walnut River.
+It was nothing to the big working mare to carry a skinny little girl around in the pasture behind the barn or on the dirt road following the bend of the Little Walnut River.
 I have often wondered if a horse, such a sensitive and empathic animal, enters into the imagination of a child and experiences the make-believe worlds, too.
-Maybe it is the innocent joy of childhood the horse experiences.
+Maybe it is the simple pure joy of childhood the horse experiences.
 I was as safe in the care of that wise old mare as I was anywhere in the world.

 My grandmother understood me and never placed any sort of burden on me for being who I was as a child.
-One day when she called me in at noon, I asked if I could take my lunch so I could have a picnic in the pasture with the horse.
+One day when she called me in at noon I asked if I could take my lunch so I could have a picnic in the pasture with the horse.
 She took my request seriously and packed a meal in a brown paper bag.
-Then beneath the large cottonwood trees in the beautiful little pasture behind the barn, I gathered armloads of grass for the horse, and I sat on the ground to eat.
-The horse, who could have easily chosen to graze anywhere in the entire pasture, stayed faithfully by my side, eating the grass I had gathered for her.
+Beneath the large cottonwood trees in the beautiful little pasture behind the barn, I gathered armloads of grass for the horse.
+I sat on the ground to eat and the horse, who could have easily chosen to graze anywhere in the entire pasture, stayed faithfully by my side eating the grass I had gathered.

 Bonnie Vista and Charles Asa